 Basic income is rooted in the belief that human beings deserve to have their basic needs met, and that giving people unrestricted, direct cash every month is the best way to ensure we have a system that accomplishes this.
 Monthly basic income would create an income floor for everyone to stand upon, so that no one is left behind, whether they are working or not.
 Unrestricted cash is a step towards a dignity economy, where each of us is trusted and empowered to decide what’s best for ourselves and our families.
-When people have their basic needs met, they can go beyond merely surviving and begin thriving.

 Income Movement is a leader in the movement for a federal basic income.
 And like many movements for meaningful social change, this is a marathon, not a sprint.
 To better understand our trajectory, we’ve created a roadmap of where the movement has been, where it is, and where we’re going.

 Income Movement guides and nurtures the basic income ecosystem.
-There are several groups working on basic income policy or running pilots locally, but we are the only group providing a strategic vision and implementation of grassroots organizing at the national and local level, harnessing the tremendous energy for basic income in pilot cities and beyond.
+There are hundreds of organizations and dozens of coalitions working on basic income policy or running pilots at the local, regional and state levels, but Incoem Movement is uniquely focused on bringing all of these efforts together via convenings, campaigns and programs that support a strategic vision to harness the tremendous energy for basic income in pilot cities and beyond.

 We bring thought leaders and organizations together to build effective programs and initiatives, connecting social and economic justice organizations with the basic income community to grow the ecosystem and compress the timeline for the passage of federal basic income.
 From large-scale Day of Action initiatives and online and in-person events, to building the critical tools and resources for effective advocacy, we offer tangible ways for everyone to get involved in the fight for economic justice.